 And we, of course, were not grown-ups: or, at least, I wasn’t.
-My friends obviously were, and Terry seems to be too, because he frequently worries about the national debt, and suggests that we buy some plants for that corner of the garden “we’ve” been wondering what to do with.
+My friends obviously were, and Terry seemed to be too, because he was always worrying about the national debt, and suggesting that we buy some plants for that corner of the garden “we’d” been wondering what to do with.
 (My suggestion of building a second dressing room was rejected, surprisingly enough…)

 I DID manage to go through most of the big life stages at roughly the same time as everyone else, but I did them in a not-remotely serious way.
 Like, I went to university, but I studied English Literature: not because I thought it would help me find a career (I couldn’t even imagine having a “career”, and, to be completely honest, I didn’t really bother trying, because surely “careers” were for grown-ups, and, ooh, is that a bag of Haribo mix over there?
 BRB…), but because I figured it would just be like reading books all the time, and would basically allow me to delay adulthood for another four years.
 I bought a house, but if I hadn’t had Terry to keep me on the straight and narrow, I’d probably have been tempted to keep living with my parents, and buy a Porsche and a ton of designer shoes, instead.
 I got married, and the only thing I really cared about was having exactly the right playlist for the party afterwards.
 (Well, bad music ruins everything, doesn’t it?)

 Which brings me to the present: a time when, even with a child of my own, I’m still constantly wondering when I’m going to start feeling like a grown-up?

 Here are some other, totally random, things that make me think I am totally not a grown-up: